 David Levine: With a rich tradition in road course racing it only made sense for Levine to make his return to the driver’s seat at the New Jersey Motorsports Park with MMM.
 After being out of the drivers seat for six months Levine impressed qualifying third and finishing fifth.
 The finish marked MMM’s best road course finish in three tries at the NJMP.

 Kyle Weatherman: The 19-year-old 2015 SCOTT Rookie of The Year joined MMM in the middle of the 2016 season for two races.
 Weatherman led 109 laps and finished second in his MMM debut at the Madison International Speedway.
 He followed up his debut with an impressive third place finish at the ultra-high banked Winchester Speedway.
 Weatherman signed a 10 race schedule with MMM for 2017.
-In five starts in 2017, Weatherman's earned two top-five finishes, three top-tens and one General Tire pole award at the Fairgrounds Speedway in Nashville.
+In seven starts in 2017, Weatherman earned three top-five finishes, four top-tens and one General Tire pole award at the Fairgrounds Speedway in Nashville.

 Quinnton Bear: The 18-year-old late model standout from Indiana made his ARCA debut at the Berlin Raceway in 2016 with MMM.
 Bear qualified an impressive third and raced his way to the front on two different occassions.
 On a restart after halfway. he got caught up in someone else's incident and lost valuable time in the pits due to repairs.
 Bear brought the No. 98 home in 11th.